 2011 “The Word” aka Biola Jesus by Kent Twitchell, 1991, 30’ x 50’ acrylic on masonry.
 Did tests/evaluations to determine reasons for deterioration and whitened layers.
 Performed consolidation and regeneration of top glazing layers in preparation for pictorial restoration by artist.
 Also helped artist to mix paints, prep project and do final varnishing.
 See http://www.fineartconservationlab.com/twitchell-biola-jesus-mural.
 Also provided consultation on technique and performed final varnishing for the Strother Martin Mural and the Steve McQueen Mural.

-2011 10 murals in the Hawaiian Temple of the Church of Jesus Christ of Latter-day Saints, Laie, Oahu, Hawaii.
+2011 Murals at an undisclosed location for the Corporation of the President, Laie, Oahu, Hawaii.
 1914, 1924 LeConte Stewart, Provided trouble shooting and consultation for complex conservation problems associated with murals that hired art restorer could not resolve.
 Subsequently, hired to remove murals (on canvas adhered to walls with starch paste) and oversee mold abatement processes, consolidation of detached plaster layers behind murals.

 2011 Naval Airbase, Ft.
 Lauderdale, Florida.
 Gray Miller 1941 2’ x 35’ oil on canvas marouflaged adhered with lead white paint, black mold, brittle paint.
 On site evaluation and consultation for removal from building about to be demolished.
 Coordination of general contractor, base authority, historical society.
 Featured in video http://www.fineartconservationlab.com/taking-off-a-mural-from-a-wall-removing-murals-detaching-murals-video/ Click here to see video on toxic materials mitigation experience.